tsnellgrove/dark_castle3/doc/to_do.md

 			- princess 'poise' & 'moxie'
 			- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 			- create all_lst, item_lst, and mach_lst methods for creature class
+		- TBD: in noun methods, do I need to pass init_creature to each verb method in order for mode = 'creature_exe' to work??
 	5) integrate burt with active_gs (get_hero method)
 		- How to pass burt obj? maybe active_gs.get_hero(); burt saved in dict
 		- Note: get_hero() enables player to take on different characters in the game (e.g. Burt could become a mouse)